B Mystery #1 Ukulele Scale

 Ukulele Tips

 The B Mystery #1 scale contains 6 notes (B, C, D#, F, G, A).
-Use the interactive fretboard above to explore this scale on Ukulele with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Ukulele with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for B Mystery #1